micjun/storage-bot/README.md

    </details>

 6. Create App
 7. In "Basic Information", scroll down to "App-Level Tokens" and generate a token with scope "connections: write" and "authorization:read".
-You can name the token whatever you like - for example, test
+You can name the token whatever you like - for example, test.
+Copy the generated token (starts with xapp)
-8. Create a .env file at root and set APP_TOKEN = App Level Token (this token starts with xapp)
+8. Create a .env file at root and set APP_TOKEN = xapp token from the previous step.
+9. Scroll up to "App Credentials".
+There will be a field called Signing Secret.
+Copy this token and in your .env file, set SLACK_SIGNING_SECRET = your Signing Secret.
-9. In the same .env file set SLACK_BOT_TOKEN = placeholder (this token starts with xoxb) and SLACK_SIGNING_SECRET = placeholder
+10. Under "Settings", click on "Install App".
+Once installed, you will be given a Bot User OAuth Token.
+In your .env file, set SLACK_BOT_TOKEN = Bot User OAuth Token (this token starts with xoxb)
-10. In the .env file set your URI = to the URI of whichever postgres you are using
+11. In the .env file set your URI = to the URI of whichever postgres you are using
     <details>
       <summary>Expand for PostgreSQL setup example using ElephantSQL</summary>

     </details>
-11. Invite Storage bot to the channels that you want the conversation histories of by using the slash command /invite to invite Storage bot
+12. Invite Storage bot to the channels that you want to store the conversation histories of by using the slash command `/invite` in each of those channels

 # How to use